cwilling/xkeys-server/api/README.md

 - *ledonoff.py* is a command line application to turn the second (red) LED of any connected device on or off.
 To turn the LED(s) on, run `./ledonoff.py on` and run `./ledonoff.py off` to turn them off.

 C language examples assume the installation of the mosquitto MQTT library.
-If running on the same machine as the *xkeys-server*, it should already be installed.
+If running on the same machine as the *xkeys-server*, the mosquitto libraries should already be installed.
-- events.c is a C source program, only slightly [modified example code](https://github.com/eclipse/mosquitto/blob/master/examples/subscribe/basic-1.c) from the mosquitto deveopment repository.
+- events.c is a C source program, only slightly [modified example code](https://github.com/eclipse/mosquitto/blob/master/examples/subscribe/basic-1.c) from the mosquitto development repository.
 When compiled it displays device events as they occur.
-Compile with `gcc -o events events.c -lmosquitto` and then run `./events`.
+Compile with `gcc -o events events.c -lmosquitto` and then run `./events` to watch for device events.